Christopher S. Bond U.S. Courthouse

 Plans for the new facility were announced in January 2006 following an appropriation from Congress to begin designing the building.
 Construction began on the courthouse December 2008 and was substantially complete in June 2011, one month ahead of schedule.
 The courthouse project was also completed at a total cost of $67.7 million, $3.5 million under budget.

 The building was designed to achieve the U.S. Green Building Council’s Leadership in Energy and Environmental Design Gold rating.
 Sustainable design features include reducing water use by 44 percent, using 13 percent recycled content, diverting 80 percent of construction waste materials from landfills, and it is 36 percent more efficient than current energy standards.

 The Bond Courthouse is open weekdays from 8 a.m. to 5:30 p.m.
 Visitors must have a valid photo ID and pass through a security screening before being granted entry.
 Visitors only have access to public spaces in the building.

 Secured parking inside the facility is assigned in accordance with the Federal Property Management Regulations, Chapter 101-20.104.1.
 Public parking is available in the parking lot on State Street.

 Vending services are located on the first floor of the courthouse.

-Building maintenance requests or tenant issues may be reported to the GSA field office using the contact information located at the upper right hand side of this page.
+Building maintenance requests or tenant issues may be reported to the GSA field office.